evekhm/DRLS-GCP/GitLabCICD_UseCases.md

   - When multiple applications need to be changed, same *myFeature* name is used as a branch name on all other repositories.
 - Developer branches off from the `main` [DRLS-GCP](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP) branch as *myFeature* branch.
   - Developer modifies [.gitlab-ci.yml](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP/-/blob/main/.gitlab-ci.yml)
   - It is up to developer to decide which namespace to use during the deployment into the Development environment and decide on additional configurations. to include GCP Project settings and set CI/CD to work with the *myFeature* branch changes.
 [TODO Add Instructions and Examples]
+  - The initial commit of the *myFeature* branch of DRLS-GCP triggers deployment into the Development Environment.
+    - This uses if available *myFeature* branched application images, or if not, the released image versions.
 - Developer commits changes to the Application feature branch.
-  - This triggers CI/CD to build and push new `test` image into the Application Container Registry with `application_name/branch_name:latest` tag (logic handled inside the Application .gitlab-ci.yml).
+  - This triggers CI/CD to build and push new `QA` image into the Application Container Registry with `application_name/qa:branch_name` and `application_name/qa:CI_COMMIT_SHA` tags (logic handled inside the Application .gitlab-ci.yml).
   - This in turn triggers downstream deployment and patching of the image into the Development environment. (logic handled inside the branched-off DRLS-GCP [.gitlab-ci.yml](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP/-/blob/main/.gitlab-ci.yml)
 - Developer tests changes using the Deployment environment, when successfully tested, proceeds with the next steps.
-- Developer initiates Merge Request(s) for the Application(s) `main` branch(es):
+- Developer initiates Merge Request(s) into the Application(s) `main` branch(es):
-  - This triggers deployment into the Test environment using *myFeature* as a namespace.
+  - This triggers deployment of the `QA` Images into the Test environment using *myFeature* as a namespace.
   - If there are multiple applications changed (thus multiple merge requested on each application branch), all of that would result in the updated Test environment with *myFeature* namespace and required images patched.
 - Developer uses Test environment for the final integration test.
 - Assigned reviewer approves merge request:
   - Performs QA of the Test environment  [*myFeature*] namespace and does code review.
-  - (Manual? in case we need to verify later)
 - Automatic release on the merge request approval:
   - As soon as code is pushed to the `main` of the application branch, the image is automatically built and released as `application_name:latest` inside the Application project Container Registry.
   - This triggers deployment into the Demo environment with the latest released images.